 The Graduate Program Goals provide the basis for the course outcomes that will be delineated in each nursing course of the curriculum.
 Course requirements and assignments are developed to measure a students' ability to meet the course outcomes and program goals.
-The program goals are listed under the three domains of learning: knowledge, proficiency and culture care values.
+The program goals are listed under the three domains of learning: intellectual curiosity, professional practice, and caring for self and others.

 There are two program options of study in the Masters' program: Nurse Educator and Direct Entry Generalist option.

-The Master of Science in Nursing degree in Nursing Education prepares licensed, registered nurses who have complete baccalaureate nursing studies for a successful career as a nurse educator in a clinic, hospital, or college/university setting.
+The Master of Science in Nursing degree in Nursing Education prepares licensed, registered nurses who have completed baccalaureate nursing studies for a successful career as a nurse educator in a clinic, hospital, or college/university setting.
 The on-line program offers flexibility needed to pursue graduate education and continue the responsibilities of home and work.

 The Master of Science in Direct Entry Generalist prepares students who hold a bachelor's degree in a non-nursing discipline, and after 24 consecutive months of study, may apply for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-Graduates from this program practice in diverse nursing roles, including leadership and management positions, and provide knowledgeable and competent nursing care across a variety of health care settings.